Strategic Lead of Performance: Mr M Osborne | mosborne@themast.co.uk

 All pupils have one lesson of Music each week and lasts approximately 55 minutes.

-Lessons are entirely practical and involve developing the FOUR main areas of study, which are Performing, Composing, Listening and Evaluating.
+Lessons are practical focused and involve developing the three main areas of study, which are Performing, Composing, Listening and Understanding.

 Pupils are encouraged to understand the nature of music, communicate through creative music making and evaluate their learning to inform good practise.